-Net position represents the difference between assets and liabilities in reporting, which utilizes the economic resources measurement focus.
+Net position represents the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources in reporting, which utilizes the economic resources measurement focus.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balance of any borrowing used (i.e., the amount that the School System has spent) for the acquisition, construction or improvement of those assets.
 Net position is reported as restricted using the same definition as used for restricted fund balance as described in the section above.
 All other net position is reported as unrestricted.